 The countries next on the list for a final warning include Austria, Belgium, the Czech Republic, Denmark, Hungary, Poland, and Portugal.
 Only five of the 28 EU member states – Ireland, Estonia, Malta, Cyprus, and Latvia – did not surpass the air pollution limits.

 Is air pollution something we have grossly misunderestimated?
 Or perhaps profits have continued to influence regulation?
-Money won’t help you breathe, and everyone is affected.
+Money won’t help you breathe, and everyone is affected by poor air quality.
 Clean water, clean food, and clean air should be non-negotiable topics in our society.
 Either way, we can no longer ignore it.

 How Polluted is Your City?